node-class-may-2023/ComIT_Node/html.md

 #### File
 * The **file** input type is a control that lets the user select a file
 * Use the accept attribute to define the types of files that the control can select
-* As we're going to be submiting more than just text we need to change the form enctype to enctype="multipart/form-data" and use the post method
+* As we're going to be submitting more than just text we need to change the form enctype to enctype="multipart/form-data" and use the post method
 * By default we can only select one file
 * Use the **multiple** attribute indicates whether the user can enter more than one value (only HTML5 and all browsers might not support it)
 * [MDN input type file doc](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file)